SoftwareGuy/Ignorance/README.md

 the first place.

 In short: Ignorance is not designed out of the box to work with anything other than Mirror (and by extension, Mirage if you count the port).
 Do not expect support, if any at all.
-I have enough to deal with keeping Ignorance up to date and running as smoothly as possible in Mirror environments than worry about other developers that don't
+I have enough to deal with keeping Ignorance up to date and running as smoothly as possible in Mirror environments than have to deal with countless unsupported usage cases.

 Thank you for attending my TED talk, now on with the show.